semantifyit/RocketRML/Readme.md

 which starts the execution and the output is then written to ./out.n3.

- Also an example Dockerfile can be seen [here](https://github.com/semantifyit/RocketRML/blob/master/docs/docker).
+ Also, an example Dockerfile can be seen [here](https://github.com/semantifyit/RocketRML/blob/master/docs/docker).

 ## What does it support